AleGit/NyTermsHub/README.md

-To build and run the this application, the command line tool, or the unit tests some data and libraries have to be installed.
+To build and run the this application, the command line tool, or the unit tests the following data and libraries have to be installed.

-- flex
-- yacc
+- flex, yacc (preinstalled)
-- tptp
+- TPTP problem files
-- yices
+- yices  2
 - z3

 ##Flex and Yacc